Nellie Doubleday Centre, Trusthorpe

 - First aid room with bunk bed.

-- Large kitchen, fully equipped for 40.
+- Large kitchen, fully equipped.

 - Washrooms with toilets, showers and wash basins.